-Fortunately the cacti have a long (refrigerated) shelf life because it took two weeks and another unpleasant encounter with the glochids for me to finally get around to preparing and eating those suckers.
+Fortunately cacti last a while in the fridge because it took two weeks and another unpleasant encounter with the glochids for me to finally get around to preparing and eating them.

 Seebeck also notes that “Some larger prickly pear clumps may be over 100 years old” and recommends against harvesting from those.